qifu04/apriltags_cuda/README.md

 Information for how data is sent to and from the Orin on NetworkTables is stored on the following Google Doc <a> https://docs.google.com/document/d/1zhl0dlSLXOld302rhOQrhItLp2thuDD308Gv3yvkHMY/edit?usp=sharing</a>

+If you are an M-A Student looking for access to the build server, please fill out the form <a> https://docs.google.com/document/d/14MWXYbr9kazaDxuQmgdHVRad1crJv6h6GJaEA4p0HTE/edit?usp=sharing </a>